NickBenevento/all_things_config/appearance/README.md

 	visible-name='Personal'

 - Copy the string name in the brackets (including the :)
-- Run the following to export ther profile to a file:
+- Run the following to export the profile to a file:
 `$ dconf dump /org/gnome/terminal/legacy/profiles:/:b1dcc9dd-5262-4d8d-a863-c897e6d979b9/ > terminal-profile.dconf